-The bill would require students in a special education program at a participating campus to be administered appropriate assessments that measure growth as determined by the student's individualized education program.
+The bill would require students with disabilities at a participating campus to be administered appropriate assessments that measure growth as determined by the student's individualized education program.
 The bill would also require students of limited English proficiency to be administered assessments that measure growth as determined by the student's language proficiency assessment committee.
 Based on information provided by TEA, the estimated cost of the Texas Assessment Management System to allow for these growth targets would be \$150,000 in fiscal year 2014 and 2015.